timothy-fyi/quickbb/README.md

 3. Open Windows File Explorer
 4. In the Address Bar, type ```shell:sendto```
 5. Copy the ```imgbb.cmd``` file to this folder
-6. Right click on your image, navigate to "Send To" and then click "imgbb.cmd"!
+6. Right-click on your image, navigate to "Send To" and then click "imgbb.cmd"!
 7. The image you upload will both be uploaded to your account AND the direct link will be copied to your clipboard for easy sharing!